akalivaty/Auray/docs/ts_103701_only_test_scenario.md

 NOTE: Such assessment can include a visual inspection of the DUT's casing with regard to indications for undocumented sensoring capabilities.
 If indications are found, opening the casing can provide clarity.

+#### Assignment of Verdict

 The verdict PASS is assigned if:

-- the documentation is accessible according to the IXIT; and - the documentation is understandable for a user with limited technical knowledge; and
+- the documentation is accessible according to the IXIT; and
+- the documentation is understandable for a user with limited technical knowledge; and
 - each obvious sensing capability of the DUT is documented for the user.

 The verdict FAIL is assigned otherwise.

-## 5.9 Tso 5.9: Make Systems Resilient To Outages 5.9.1 Test Group 5.9-1
+# 5.9 Tso 5.9: Make Systems Resilient To Outages

+## 5.9.1 Test Group 5.9-1

-5.9.1.0 Test group objective The test group addresses the provision 5.9-1.
+### 5.9.1.0 Test group objective

+The test group addresses the provision 5.9-1.

-5.9.1.1 Test case 5.9-1-1 (conceptual)
+### 5.9.1.1 Test case 5.9-1-1 (conceptual)

+#### Test purpose

 The purpose of this test case is the conceptual assessment of the resilience mechanisms concerning outages of network and power.

+#### Test units

 a) The TL **shall** assess whether the combination of the resilience mechanisms in IXIT 23-ResMech are appropriate to protect against network connectivity and power outages according to the "Security Guarantees".

 b) For each resilience mechanism in IXIT 23-ResMech the TL **shall** assess whether the mechanism according to the "Description" is appropriate to achieve the "Security Guarantees".

+#### Assignment of verdict

 The verdict PASS is assigned if:

-- the resilience mechanisms are appropriate to protect against network connectivity and power outages; and - every resilience mechanism is appropriate to achieve its security guarantees.
+- the resilience mechanisms are appropriate to protect against network connectivity and power outages; and
+- every resilience mechanism is appropriate to achieve its security guarantees.

 The verdict FAIL is assigned otherwise.

+### 5.9.1.2 Test case 5.9-1-2 (functional)

+#### Test purpose

 The purpose of this test case is the functional assessment of the resilience mechanisms concerning outages of network and power.

+#### Test units

-Test units a) The TL **shall** interrupt the DUT's connection to the network and functionally assess whether the resilience mechanisms operate as described in IXIT 23-ResMech.
+a) The TL **shall** interrupt the DUT's connection to the network and functionally assess whether the resilience mechanisms operate as described in IXIT 23-ResMech.

 b) The TL **shall** interrupt the DUT's power supply and functionally assess whether the resilience mechanisms operate as described in IXIT 23-ResMech.

 EXAMPLE: If the DUT monitors local events and to report them to an associated service via network, disrupting the network connection while triggering a local event and verifying that after reconnection to the network the event is visible on the interface of the associated service can be helpful to collect an indication.

+#### Assignment of verdict

 The verdict PASS is assigned if: